ivanjanjanintolar/TolarSwap/SmartContracts/README.md

     - Now you can compile the smart contracts and inside "./core/build/contracts/UniswapV2Factory" file you can find the bytecode to deploy to the network.

-    - Once deployed call the "INIT_CODE_PAIR_HASH" on the smart contract and save the output value to use it for deployment of Periphery smart contracts
+    - Once deployed call the "INIT_CODE_PAIR_HASH" on the smart contract and save the output value to use it for deployment of Periphery smart contracts.

 2)- Deployment of the Wrapped tolar